leadmakerAgency/html-to-img-converter/README.md

 ## Notes

-- The converter captures the full page content, so make sure your HTML has proper dimensions
-- For best results, specify explicit widths and heights in your CSS
+- The converter uses a fixed canvas size of **1080 × 1350 pixels** (4:5 portrait aspect ratio)
+- Design your HTML/CSS code for this exact size for best results
-- External resources (images, fonts) will be loaded if accessible
+- External resources (images, fonts) will be loaded if accessible via CORS
-- The viewport is set to 1920x1080 with 2x pixel ratio for high-quality output
+- The output uses 2x pixel ratio for high-quality images
+- Works entirely in the browser - no server-side processing required

 ## Production Build